As an employer, you want to hire the best possible candidates for your open positions.

-1. Draft a written policy and procedure.
+1. Draft a written policy and procedure

 Make sure to put your drug screening policy in writing in a policy that complies with any applicable federal or state laws.

-2. Provide notice of your intent to conduct pre-employment drug screens or random drug screens.
+2. Provide notice of your intent to conduct pre-employment drug screens or random drug screens

 Applicants and employees must receive advance notice of their employers’ intent to conduct a drug screen.
 Make sure that this notice is provided to the applicant or employee in writing as a standalone form.

-3. Obtain written consent.
+3. Obtain written consent

 After you have ordered a drug test, the applicant or employee will be sent an email asking for consent to be tested.
 This form asks the candidate to authorize the administration of the drug screen.

-4. Select a drug testing site.
+4. Select a drug testing site

 After an applicant or employee has provided consent, he or she will be given instructions for where to go to complete the test.

-5. Track the chain of custody.
+5. Track the chain of custody

 The chain of custody of the candidate’s sample will be tracked from the time of collection through the analysis and disposal of the sample.

-6. The drug test is completed.
+6. Administer the drug test